apache/eventmesh-site/community/04-release.md

 default-key 28681CB1
 ```

-**If there are multiple public keys, useless keys can also be deleted：**
+**If there are multiple public keys, useless keys can also be deleted:**

 ```shell
 $ gpg --delete-secret-keys 29BBC3CB # first delete the private key and specify the key id